minchulkim87/tmlinktools/README.md

 - You should use a single folder for all of the MARKSTAT data.
 - Three subfolders will be created and used within your designated MARKSTAT folder:
     - downloads: This folder will be used to store downloaded files before merging them in.
 You should not delete these even after combining.
+    - backup: This folder will be used to temporarily save current version files as a failsafe.
+This should automatically empty itself after each update.
     - temp: This folder will be used to temporarily save files as the datasets are being updated.
 This should automatically empty itself after each update.
     - data: This is where the final datasets will be stored.
+    - upload: This is where the final datasets will be stored - but each table will be combined to one parquet file each.
 - Subfolders will be created using the two-letter code representing the jurisdiction.
 - Within each jurisdiction folder, each "table" will correspond to one parquet folder (which will contain the partitioned parquet files).